trishume/sympy-wiki-with-svn/GCI-2011-Organization-Application.md

 People in this thread on the mailing list (http://groups.google.com/group/sympy/browse_thread/thread/8d99ab98d7af607a) have committed to helping out.

 Admins: Aaron, Ondrej

 Mentors: Mateusz, Hector, Stefan, Joachim, Matthew, Chris, Vladimir

+Here is a detailed page with photos and short bios: https://github.com/sympy/sympy/wiki/GCI-2011-Mentors

 We have four core developers, and five non-core developers.
 But we expect that a lot more people in the community will help out (for example we had nine mentors for GSoC).
 Schedule of core mentors: till December 16 (Ondrej +Aaron full, Mateusz might skip a few days here and there), after December 16 (Aaron+Mateusz full time, Ondrej might skip a few days here and there).